rubienr/trainings/shell-commands/short-sessions/02-shell-script/README.md

 or alternatively

 if [ -z "" ] ; then              # if string is empty
-                                # note `[` is equally to `test` and `[` is just an input argument
+                                 # note [ is equally to test and ] is just a further input argument
+                                 # thus all spaces are mandatory in between if and ]
     expr2
 fi

 ### Get the output of evaluated command

-    files=`ls`                   # ancient style, but very convenient to write files=$(ls)                  # bash specific, expressions can be nested echo "files: $files"
+    $ files=`ls`                 # ancient style, but very convenient to write
+    $ files=$(ls)                # bash specific, expressions can be nested

+    $ echo "files: $files"
     README.md script.sh

 ### Redirect output of a command

 Sometimes it is needed to run a command, but we don't wnat to see any output.
 In such cases we can send the `stdout` to a file or even `/dev/null`.
 If the command's 'output goes to `stderr` this also needs to be forwarded separately.
 Stdout is referred as file descriptor 1 and stderr as 2.
-With this we can redirect the output as follows
+With this we can redirect the output as follows:

-    command > out.txt           # execute command and forward stdout to a file command 1> out.txt          # same as above but more explicit command 2> out.txt          # same as above but forward stderr only command > out.txt 2>&1      execute command, for ward stdout to file and forward stderr to stdout
+    command > out.txt            # execute command and forward stdout to a file command 1> out.txt           # same as above but more explicit command 2> out.txt           # same as above but forward stderr only command > out.txt 2>&1       # execute command, for ward stdout to file and forward stderr to stdout

 Example:

-    touch foo                     # create an empty file ls foo
+    $ touch foo                  # create an empty file
+    $ ls foo
     foo

-    ls foo > /dev/null
+    $ ls foo > /dev/null

-    ls doesnotexist               # this file does not exist, ls prints to stderr
+    $ ls doesnotexist            # this file does not exist, ls prints to stderr
     ls: cannot access doesnotexist: No such file or directory

-    ls doesnotexist > /dev/null
+    $ ls doesnotexist > /dev/null
     ls: cannot access doesnotexist: No such file or directory

-    ls doesnotexist 2> /dev/null  # forwards stderr to file
+    $ ls doesnotexist 2> /dev/null     # forwards stderr to file
-    ls doesnotexist > /dev/null 2>&1 # forwards stderr and also redirects stderr to stdout
+    $ ls doesnotexist > /dev/null 2>&1 # forwards stderr and also redirects stderr to stdout

-### touch - change file timestamp
+### touch - change file time stamp

 `touch` updates the access and modification times of a file to the current time.
 If the file does not exist is is created empty.

-    ls foo
+    $ ls foo
-    ls: cannot access foo: No such file or directory touch foo
+    ls: cannot access foo: No such file or directory

+    $ touch foo
-    ls foo
+    $ ls foo
     foo

 ## Create a script